 There are lots of things that you will need to buy when you have a baby, and it’s almost double when you have twins.
 While you will inevitably buy some things that you end up loving, and others that you wish you could return, getting a good baby monitor is pretty important.

 In this article, I am breaking down the best baby monitors for twins, and in the end, I’ll choose the winner.

-Here are the baby monitors I will be reviewing:
+Here are the baby monitors for twins that I will be reviewing: